 The real estate market is extremely competitive, and the advances in technology have made it even more so.
 To optimize your chances of selling your land, you’ll need to strategically create a listing with the right format, for the right audience, that will make the right impression.

-Although there are many different land types that may consist of a set of various and diverse features, there are some universal principles that can guide you through the process of creating a great land listing.
+Although there are many different land types such as recreational versus commercial that may consist of a set of various and diverse features, there are some universal principles that can guide you through the process of creating a great land listing.
 Implementing these best practices specifically geared towards land buyers may be the difference between your property selling or continuing to sit on the market.

 The best way to be effective with your audience is to get to know them and try to approach the situation how they might approach it.
 Your ability to sell real estate essentially translates into your ability to market a product.
 Any good marketer knows one of the most important factors to start with is getting to know the people you’re trying to appeal to.

 To understand the man, you must first walk a mile in his moccasins.Native American Proverb

 In a lot of industries, the battle of quality versus quantity often occurs.
 Usually producing more of a product causes a natural decline in the quality of the product.
 This is not the case when it comes to photography in land marketing.
 There should be plenty of photos taken to tell a story about the property and give buyers a comprehensive overview of what’s going on.
 At the same time, all the photos that are included in the listing should be quality, high-resolution images.
 To learn more, check out our article highlighting the important role played by photography in land marketing.
 It may be wise or just more convenient to hire a professional.